 Part A, Part B, Part C – learning about Medicare can feel like looking into a bowl of alphabet soup.
-But to get the coverage that’s best for you, it’s important to know your choices.
+But to help get the coverage that’s best for you, it’s important to know your choices.
 And that starts with understanding Medicare’s four basic parts.

 Here’s a quick and simple review of the parts of Medicare and what each covers.

 Part A covers in-patient hospital visits and skilled nursing facilities.

-Part B is for medical coverage.
-This means everything from doctor visits, clinic services and care you receive as an outpatient.
+Part B is for medical coverage, which includes doctor visits, clinic services and care you receive as an outpatient.

 Part C is another way to describe Medicare Advantage.
 Part C combines Parts A and B into one plan.
 Many plans include prescription drug coverage as well.
 These plans often also offer additional benefits such as dental, vision and fitness.

 Part D covers prescription drugs — including many generic and brand-name prescription medications.
 Each plan creates a list of the drugs that it covers.

-Once you have the Medicare ABCs down, you can learn how the parts work together so you can get the coverage you need.
+Once you have the Medicare ABCs down, you can learn how the parts work together so you can help get the coverage you need.

-To learn more, visit GetToKnowMedicare.com to access resources to help you prepare and make confident Medicare decisions.
+To learn more, visit www.MedicareEducation.com to access resources to help you prepare and make confident Medicare decisions.